Configuring SSO with Microsoft Entra ID

 - Use Microsoft Graph and add the User.Read Delegated permission.

-When using group-based access control, you need to add access the directory as the signed-in user (Directory.AccessAsUser.All).
+When using group-based access control, you must access the directory as the signed-in user (Directory.AccessAsUser.All).
 This is not necessary if you are only using role-based access control.

 - Select Save to update the permissions.